kharazian/Tradegram/README.md

 ### Contribution

-HitCommerce is an open source project.
-Will remain open-source for ever.
-So, avoid using commercial codes/libraries.
+Avoid using commercial codes/libraries.
+This project is nothing without your contribution.

-For PRs which made changes to ABP Framework and that not important for eCommerce scenario; please use the
+For PRs which made changes to ABP Framework and that not important for Tradegram scenario; please use the
 [ABP vNext repository](https://github.com/abpframework/abp).